validointi/validointi/projects/validointi/core/README.md

 # @validointi/core

-This is a library to help you validate your template driven forms.
+This is a library to help you validate your template driven forms and seperate validation logic from your ui logic

 ## Installation